 - If the break does require a water shutdown to repair, the Public Works Department will go door-to-door to notify affected residents of the shutdown.

-- Notice of the repair will be put on the Village’s web-site, and Facebook when it is feasible to do so.
+- Notice of the repair will be put on the Village’s web-site via NewsFlash, and Facebook when it is feasible to do so.
 Due to staff availability, the severity of the break, and the time in which a break may occur, a post on the Village website may not always be possible.
-Public Works crews will always provide updated information to Police Dispatch when the situation allows and residents can call the non-emergency police number at 708-246-8540
+Public Works crews will always provide updated information to Police Dispatch when the situation allows and residents can call the non-emergency Police number at 708-246-8540

 When Water Service is Restored.

 During main break situations, residents in the affected and sometimes adjacent areas may experience sediment or discolored water during and following the repair of the break.
 The Village’s water system is a “distributed network”, meaning that the water main in the ground does not have a single directional flow to it.
 It is a spider web that distributes water when pressurized.
 If an area is shut down due to a break, the system will reestablish an equilibrium which may result in a change in direction of the water flow in pipes in some portions of town.
-This change in flow will cause sediment to show up in the water.
-Beyond an immediate geographic area, it is often impossible to tell where a flow change may occur and notify residents.
+This change in flow will cause sediment to appear in the water.
+Beyond an immediate geographic area, it is often impossible to tell where a flow change may occur.

 The discoloration in the water is usually sand; possibly some rust, depending upon what the water main is made from, and other minerals that have precipitated out of the water.
 If you experience discoloration, the Village recommends that you run the cold water tap in the lowest location in your house until the water runs clear.